dineshadigarla/locus/README.md

 The coordinates along with the color codes mentioned in application.properties will be present in log or console.
 We can copy and paste in
 >https://mobisoftinfotech.com/tools/plot-multiple-points-on-map/

+Color Code for pointing in mobisoft, google maps API url and API Key are configurable in application.properties.